-How does the seat availability tool work?
+How do the seat availability tools work?

 Many of our trains have sensors on board which can detect the weight of each carriage taking into account passengers joining and leaving the train.
 This information is fed back to our engineering systems which then generate a loading figure for each train and each station that the train has stopped at.

-If you're travelling within the next two hours, to find out how busy your train is, simply check your journey on our Live departure boards.
+If you're travelling within the next two hours, to find out how busy your train is, simply check your journey on our Live Departure Boards.

 If you’re planning your journey in advance, you can use our SeatFinder Timetables to see how busy trains usually are on each individual weekday.
-So if you’re only travelling a couple of days each week, then you can compare each day to help you find the quietest times to travel.
+So if you’re only travelling a couple of days each week, you can compare each day to help you find the quietest times to travel.

 Understanding how seat availability compares to social distancing